 -On the way back from the ladies’ room I crossed to a corner to take a picture of a wall hanging.
 I explained to the people sitting under it what I was doing in my most charming way, and they made jokes about how they should say cheese or make faces and there was lots of chuckling and we were all great friends.
 Then, as I was walking away, one woman who apparently hadn’t been paying attention said peevishly, “Did she just take our picture?!”

 -A guy came and filled our water, and maybe got a little too enthusiastic or something I don’t know, but my water was filled to the absolute brim.
 There was no way in the world I could have picked it up without spilling, and we did not have straws.
 I hoped Miss Manners would forgive me, but I didn’t see any way out–I had to lean over the table and take a sip from the glass without touching it.
-It was over fast, and Kate swore she didn’t judge me.
+It was over fast, and Theo swore they didn’t judge me.

--Kate wondered about the proper pronunciation of the word “succor.”
-I told her how to pronounce it, 100% certain I knew, but then immediately began doubting myself, because how awful would it be if I was wrong.
+-Theo wondered about the proper pronunciation of the word “succor.”
+I told them how to pronounce it, 100% certain I knew, but then immediately began doubting myself, because how awful would it be if I was wrong.
 Finally we looked it up.
 Checking the correct pronunciation of words might be the best thing about the internet.
 I wish it had been around when a certain ex-boyfriend of mine insisted that “politic” should be pronounced like “political” without the “al” rather than like “politics” without the “s.”
 I suppose I could find him on Facebook and post on his wall about it, but, well, that wouldn’t really be politic.

 -The really gigantic wooden replica of the Mayan calendar was on the wall to our right, but on the wall to our left was a much smaller wood replica of the Mayan calendar, maybe a foot high.
-Kate suggested it was a Mayan day planner.
+Theo suggested it was a Mayan day planner.

 -As we were leaving, I heard the woman on the other side of the booth divider say, “So what are you doing for Christmas?
 I mean Christmas.
 I mean, I mean, Easter.”
 So maybe it was just as well that there was a divider.